 This post includes affiliate links.

-After using the Thermal Stitch for multiple different patterns, I got so many requests for a potholder pattern that I went right to work and crocheted a free pattern for it.
+After using the Thermal Stitch for multiple different patterns, I got so many requests for a crochet potholder pattern that I went right to work and made a free pattern for it.
 It sure is very easy to create and you can make as many as you like for yourself or even as gifts.

 I am sure anyone would appreciate a handmade crocheted potholder as a present.
 I sure will make many for my mom for Mother’s Day and her birthday.
 And as I know my grandmother well, she will want several of them for Christmas.